Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/part_4_fixing_ui.md

 > Referenced by `ElementContainer.AddNote()` and `Thing.WriteNote()`.

 Hey, looks like we're already almost there, considering both of these are used in "Note" related methods, they could very well be what is locking our Enchantment from showing up, for now let's move from the top.
-We need to patch the UI tooltip for our item, so considering `ElementContainer` are stored on `Card` and `Thing` is derived of `Card`, we'll start checking out [`Thing.WriteNote()`](https://elin-modding-resources.github.io/Elin-Decompiled/interfaceIInspect.html#a53694e39c0b8ee3f771896555166a20c)
+We need to patch the UI tooltip for our item, so considering `ElementContainer` is stored on `Card` and `Thing` is derived of `Card`, we'll start checking out [`Thing.WriteNote()`](https://elin-modding-resources.github.io/Elin-Decompiled/interfaceIInspect.html#a53694e39c0b8ee3f771896555166a20c)

 Very much like before, we'll begin by deploying our "probe" to check if we are at the right place: